-It is little wonder that when PIXAR (“Finding Nemo”, “Toy Story”, “Up”) were searching for the perfect, authentic singing voice to feature in the TV advert for “Brave”, their new animated film set in the ancient highlands of Scotland, their research led them to one of the Western Isles’ true contemporary treasures - Julie Fowlis.
+It is little wonder that when Disney Pixar were searching for the perfect, authentic singing voice to feature in the Oscar, Golden Globe and BAFTA winning 'Brave', their worldwide hit animated film set in the ancient highlands of Scotland, their research led them to one of the Western Isles’ true contemporary treasures - Julie Fowlis.

-Brought up on North Uist in Scotland’s Outer Hebrides, Fowlis has been a proud standard bearer for Gaelic music and culture over the course of a solo career which has spanned three highly acclaimed studio albums:
+Brought up on North Uist in Scotland’s Outer Hebrides, Fowlis has been a proud standard bearer for Gaelic music and culture over the course of a solo career which has spanned over ten years and three highly acclaimed studio albums:

 Julie Fowlis performing Hè Gràdh Hò Gràdh’ on BBC's Transatlantic Sessions

 The Lowry.
 Pier 8, Salford Quays, Manchester M50 3AZ.
 England.
 UK.

 Kings Place.
 Hall One.
 90 York Way, London N1 9AG England.
 UK.

 Sheffield City Hall (Memorial Hall), Barkers Pool, Sheffield S1 2JA Yorkshire.
 England.

 The Brewery Arts Centre, 122A Highgate, Kendal LA9 4HE, Cumbria.
 England.
 UK.